notmd/bevy_simple_subsecond_system/readme.md

 - Using this [breaks dynamic linking](https://github.com/DioxusLabs/dioxus/issues/4154)
 - A change in the definition of structs that appear in hot-patched systems at runtime will result in your query failing to match, as that new type does not exist in `World` yet.
   - Practically speaking, this means you should not change the definition of `Resource`s and `Component`s of your system at runtime
+- All hotpatched systems run as exclusive systems, meaning they won't run in parallel
 - Attaching a debugger is problaby not going to work.
 Let me know if you try!
 - I did not test all possible ways in which systems can be used.
 Does piping work?
 Does `bevy_mod_debugdump` still work?
 Probably.
 Let me know!